Secured-Pi/Secured-Pi/README.md

 1) Setting up the Flask server
 - Clone the flask-socketio-server repository
-- Create a virtual environment, install requirements.txt
+- Create a virtual environment, install by: pip install -r requirements.txt
-- Run the server with ./server.py
+- Run the server with ./src/server.py

 2) Setting up Raspberry Pi
 - Setup Raspberry Pi by connecting RFID, webcam, and updating the software.
 Consider a breadboard.